Advanced oxidation process: Chemical principles

 As long as there are sufficient ·OH radicals, subsequent attacks on compound F will continue until the fragments are all converted into small and stable molecules like H_{2}O and CO_{2} in the end, but such processes may still be subject to a myriad of possible and partially unknown mechanisms.

+Current Use

+AOPs are currently used frequently for removing contaminants that are resistant to conventional water treatment processes such as 1,4-dioxane and trichloroethene (TCE), referred to as micropollutants when they occur in drinking water.

 Advantages

 AOPs hold several advantages in the field of water treatment: